ramareds18/IsuzuBot/README.md

 # IsuzuBot

-IsuzuBot is free to be customize.
+IsuzuBot is free to be customized.

 Bot for moderation purposes and some other convenience features.